 The land of the cowboy, the US, has a very long history with horses.
 I was curious about just how much a percentage of the economy and population interacted with horses today.
 The statistics didn’t disappoint me at all.

-There Are Almost 7.2 Million Horses in the US (Data Paddock)
+According to the Latest Stats of 2021, There Are Almost 10.7 Million Horses in the US (FAO)

-In 2016, the population of horses in the US reached 7.2 million horses (both domesticated horses and wild horses), which was a surprising drop of 2 million horses from more than a decade before (Data Paddock).
+In 2016, the population of horses in the US reached 7.2 million horses (both domesticated horses and wild horses).
 On reflection, I wasn’t surprised, though.
+But the recent stats of FAO revealed there are 10.7 million horses in the US.

 In 2007, the US began to ban the slaughter of horses on American shores, and fewer horses were sent to slaughter abroad too.